Search: I Can Fix Up My Home

 • Carpenter’s Tip: Another good thing to do is to lay wax paper under an place where squeeze-out is likely to fall.

 Also, use wax paper between the clamp jaws and the project itself.
 This is very strong glue and works well on most woodworking projects.
+Gorilla Grip is one of the the major manufacturers of polyurethane glue.

 Liquid Nails

 OK, liquid nails is a construction adhesive, not really for finish work.
 I just thought I would mention it here in passing since there are times when it comes in handy.
-For example, when I was installing transition molding for a laminate floor in my house, my slab kept chipping out when I tried to nail down the metal retaining rail.
+For example, when I was installing transition molding for a laminate floor in my house, my concrete slab kept chipping out when I tried to nail down the metal retaining rail.

 Recommended Related Articles

 Did you find this article helpful?
-Thanks for helping to keep this site free with a small donation!
+Thanks for supporting this free site with a small donation!
+We rely on our readers rather than a paywall to keep the lights on.

 Return to the Tools and Woodworking Articles